Skip to content

 Resolution order: --state-dir flag → FIRMA_STATE_DIR env → platform default.
 The Unix default is $XDG_RUNTIME_DIR/firma, falling back to /tmp/firma-$UID.
 Windows uses %LOCALAPPDATA%\firma\runtime then %TEMP%\firma. state_dir is never read from the config file.

 sidecar start exits 2 with “address in use”.
 Another sidecar or authority is bound to the listen address — most often a previous foreground run that was not fully reaped.
-Run firma sidecar stop --state-dir ... first, or change the listeners by editing firma.toml (or re-running firma init --force with different --authority-listen / --sidecar-listen).
+Run firma sidecar stop --state-dir ... first, or change the listeners by editing firma.toml (or re-running firma config --force with a different --authority-listen; edit [sidecar.interceptor].listen_addr for the Sidecar).

 sidecar status reports “stopped” but the pidfile exists.
 The process is gone but the file was not cleaned up (sigkill from outside, OOM, host reboot). sidecar start will not refuse to boot in this case; the stale pidfile is overwritten once the new process registers.
 If in doubt, sidecar stop first.